magnolia-community/react-area51-alpha/README.md

 # Area51
 Area51 allows mysterious alien content to take control of your React app. :alien:

-**This is software in development.
-Alpha.
-Subject to frequent change. :warning:**
+**This is Alpha software.
+Subject to frequent change.
+Not yet officially supported by Magnolia.:warning:**

 Area51 enables content authors to manage the actual structure and layout of a React app, not just the content items.
 It was created to re-empower non-developers to create and edit React-based websites and other digital experiences.
 Area51 connects the modern component-architecture of React, with the component concept of CMS page editors.
 It does not include an editing tool itself, but provides the infrastructure an editing UI can plug into.